 While the R&D tax credit has been in existence for nearly 40 years, the 2015 Protecting Americans from Tax Hikes (PATH) Act cleared the way for small and medium enterprises to capture this benefit.
-Until 2015, the tax credits were only temporary and subject to various restrictions; the legislation allowed smaller sized companies to keep more money in their pockets and increase their bottom line.
+Until 2015, the tax credits were only temporary and subject to various restrictions.
+The PATH Act legislation allowed smaller-sized companies to keep more money in their pockets and increase their bottom line.

 David vs. Goliath—R&D Tax Credits Available to the Davids

 Small- and medium-sized businesses are discovering the financial benefits of R&D tax credits and are regularly and successfully filing tax credits every year.
 Using the excess cash to reinvest back into their business to add additional staffing, expanding growth through new and improved products, and implementing processes that otherwise would not be possible without external funding, the PATH Act is breathing new life into research and development.

 This influx of capital has led to a more competitive landscape, helping small businesses compete against global giants—ultimately creating a stronger US economy.
 Estimates vary, but the United States Treasury returns over $10 billion in R&D credits each year to businesses of various sizes.

 Aren’t All Businesses Applying for R&D Tax Credits Already?

 Not all companies eligible to claim R&D tax credits are doing so because either the leadership is unaware of the benefit or they are overburdened by the complexities of the tax code and the qualification process.
 It is vital that CPAs representing small and medium business owners are aware of the potential benefits available to their clients.